-For more details, please refer to Corporate Governance.
+For more details, please refer to the section on Corporate Governance.

-In accordance with Article 12(2) No. 1 OaEC, credit and loans, as well as benefits outside of the occupational pension scheme may only be granted if a provision to this end is included in the Articles of Association.
+In accordance with Article 734b of the Swiss Code of Obligations (OR), credit and loans, as well as benefits outside of the occupational pension scheme may only be granted if a provision to this end is included in the Articles of Association.
 During the year under review and as per its previous practice, HUBER+SUHNER did not add any such provision in its Articles of Association.